Hsillman/Popular-algorithms/README.md

 │   ├── TreeTraversals                                   # Folder containing Binary Tree Traversals algorithms │   │         ├── Breadth-First-Traversal-Tree.py        # Python code for level traversal of a binary tree.
 │   │         └── Depth-First-Traversal-Tree.py          # Python code for depth traversal of a binary tree.
-│   └── HeightOfBinaryTree.py                            # Python conde to find the height of a binary tree.
+│   ├── HeightOfBinaryTree.py                            # Python code to find the height of a binary tree.
+│   └── HasPathSumFromRootToLeaf.py                      # Python code to check if a binary tree has root to leaft sum given as input
 ├── Images                                               # Images used for the README.md file
 ├── README.md
 └── mergeSort.py                                         # Python code for merge sort algorithm.